 The provisions envisaged by the 2013 Act in respect of re-opening and voluntary revision of the financial statements and board report is yet to be acknowledged by SEBI in the equity listing agreement and thus, pending similar amendment in the equity listing agreement, listed companies may face unnecessary hardships.

 The 2013 Act has introduced a significant difference in the definition of the term, ‘financial year’, which has been defined in section

 2(41) of the 2013 Act to mean April to March.

 There are several reasons for a company to use a year-end which is different from April to March.
-These include companies which are subsidiaries of foreign companies which follow a different year-end or entities which have significant subsidiaries outside India which need to follow a different year-end, etc. Accordingly, it would not be appropriate to mandate a single year-end for all companies.
+These include companies which are subsidiaries of foreign companies that follow a different year-end or entities which have significant subsidiaries outside India which need to follow a different year-end, etc. Accordingly, it would not be appropriate to mandate a single year-end for all companies.
 Since the 2013 Act does not mandate any specific rules or requirements on the basis of a specific year, as in the case of tax laws, the reason for requiring a uniform year-end under the 2013 Act, seems to be unclear.